muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Now now, don't say that, you can't hole up in Mikay's house forever.
 All you need is a few small changes to your physical features and you should be all good to go."
 Phanna refuted.

-"Phanna, I'm sure you can do all sorts of modifications but are you sure Melody is comfortable receiving those modifications?"
+"Phanna, I'm sure you can make all sorts of modifications  to Melody but are you sure Melody is comfortable receiving those modifications?"
 Mikay asked.

 "Why not? and besides, you building a relationship with these elves creates a pretty convenient way for Melody to see how her home turned out after her departure from the perspective of an outsider."

 At Phanna's words, Mikay and I both fell into silence.

-As much as I'd like to deny it, I'm very curious about how my colony, more spicifically, my party is doing.
+As much as I'd like to deny it, I'm very curious about how my colony, more specifically, my party is doing.

 How much better off are they without me.

-How much more efficent they must be without me messing everything up every time.
+How much more efficient they must be without me messing everything up every time.

 Although it hurts me to think about all this, in a way I was very curious how well things would turn out without me.

 But do I want to find out?

-I was nothing but a hinderance before so I'm sure things are much better without me.
+I was nothing but a hindrance before so I'm sure things are much better without me.

 But I want to know exactly how much better things are.